Firefighter: Structural firefighting

 Buildings that are made of flammable materials such as wood are different from building materials such as concrete.
 Generally, a "fire-resistant" building is designed to limit fire to a small area or floor.
 Other floors can be safe by preventing smoke inhalation and damage.
-All buildings suspected or on fire must be evacuated, regardless of fire rating.
+All buildings suspected to be or on fire must be evacuated, regardless of fire rating.